zkemail/archive.prove.email/dkim-lookup-app/README.md

 # DKIM archive website

-A website that lets the user search for a domain and returns archived DKIM selectors and keys for that domain
+A website that lets the user search for a domain and returns archived DKIM selectors and keys for that domain.
+Visit the website at https://dkim-lookup.vercel.app/

 ## Local development